Moline, Illinois: Education

+Moline is home to two tertiary educational institutions.
+One is Black Hawk College, which is a community college in Moline, with a satellite campus in Kewanee, Illinois.
+A Western Illinois University-Quad Cities which is the only public, four-year university in the Quad Cities region.
+The campus is located in Moline along the Mississippi Riverfront at the former site of the 60000 sqft John Deere Technical Site.

 Media

 The Quad Cities has numerous media outlets, including dozens of radio stations; local affiliates of Fox, NBC, ABC, and CBS; and three newspapers.
 The Dispatch, formerly the Daily Dispatch, is the traditional paper of the city and also serves Coal Valley, East Moline, and other communities to the east.
 The Rock Island Argus, owned by the same company as the Dispatch, carries substantially the same print coverage.

 The Quad City Times, formerly the Davenport Times-Democrat, is based in Davenport but prints an Illinois edition that is widely read.

 Of the local television stations, the ABC affiliate, WQAD-TV makes their home in the Prospect Park neighborhood in studios adjacent to the park itself.

-Moline was mentioned by name in the lyrics of Creedence Clearwater Revival's song "It Came Out of the Sky" from the 1969 album Willy and the Poor Boys and in Bob Seger & the Silver Bullet Bands' song "The Fire Down Below" from the 1976 album Night Moves.
+Moline was mentioned by name in the lyrics of Creedence Clearwater Revival's song "It Came Out of the Sky" from the 1969 album Willy and the Poor Boys and in Bob Seger's song "The Fire Down Below" from the 1976 album Night Moves.

-Infrastructure
+Transportation

-The Quad City International Airport, located on the southern fringe of the city to the south of the Rock River, is home to four commercial airlines providing non-stop flights to eight different cities.
+The Quad Cities International Airport, located on the southern fringe of the city to the south of the Rock River, is home to four commercial airlines providing non-stop flights to eight different cities.
 This airport is the third busiest one in the state of Illinois, following Chicago's O'Hare International Airport and Midway Airport.

+Quad Cities MetroLINK provides bus service on numerous routes connecting Moline to destinations across the Quad Cities.
+The primary hub of the MetroLINK system is in downtown Moline at Centre Station.

+The I-74 Bridge serves as a major crossing of the Mississippi River.
+The first span, of the suspension bridge type, was constructed in 1935, and a second one joined it in 1959.
+Both were upgraded to interstate highway standards in the mid-1970s, and replaced by new spans in the 2020s due to obsolescence caused by increased use of Interstate 74.